alxprd/docker-vpn/README.md

 **Open a new bash shell in the running VPN server container:**

-`docker exec -i -t vpn-server /bin/bash`
+`docker exec -it vpn-server bash`

 **Open a new bash shell in the running VPN client container:**

-`docker exec -i -t vpn-client /bin/bash`
+`docker exec -it vpn-client bash`

 **Check public IP:**